dmhrpr/DX-Machina/README.md

 # DX-Machina
-A Python script which programmes your Yamaha Reface DX to sound like an audio sample you give it.
+A Python tool which programmes your Yamaha Reface DX to sound like an audio sample you give it.